 Module: Orientation Courses Degree: Ph.D.
-Module offered: annually each Winter Semester Module Type: Compulsory Credit points: 8 ECTS Student Workload- Total nr of hours: 240 hrs Contact hours: 120 hrs Self study hours: Semester of Study: 1st Semester Participation requirements: Language: English Learning outcomes of the module: Participation requirements: none Participation requirements: none Upon successful completion of this module, students will be able to: • recognize and describe infectious and non-communicable disease an international context, • critically analyze the epidemiology and treatment, control a prevention strategies related to diseases of international hear relevance, • describe different immunological concepts that may unde pathogen-specific immunity and the effect of vaccines, • describe the global burden of non-communicable diseases, especi in low- and middle-income countries, • recognize the global burden of occupational and environment health and discuss recent advancements on these health problem different settings, • describe the principles of health systems, trends in national hear reforms and the key elements in international health policies, • define the main functions of a health system, • discuss health economics; types of economic evaluation a economics of health systems, • explain different approaches to financing a health care system, • critically evaluate the advantages and disadvantages of a countinealth system, • describe the basics of health promotion, • distinguish between intervention, prevention and health promotion critically analyze the normative underpinnings of political work, health policy, in the dynamics of development cooperation, • define the following concepts and processes: equity, equal universalism, targeting, human rights instruments, • interpret the history and politics of development cooperation, • discuss the principles, objectives, ambitions and limitations humanitarian work.
-The module provides students with basic knowledge of the core topics international, medical health care.
-The module is divided into the s Module content and objectives: The module provides students with basic knowledge of the core topics of international, medical health care.
-The module is divided into the submodules: 'International Health Fundamentals' and 'Policy and Politics'.
-Here,
+Module offered: annually each Winter Semester Module Type: Compulsory Credit points: 8 ECTS Student Workload- Total nr of hours:Contact hours:240 hrs120 hrs240 hrsSelf study hour120 hrs120 hrs Semester of Study: 1st Semester Participation requirements: none Language: English Learning outcomes of the module: Upon successful completion of this module, student recognize and describe infectious and non-communities an international context, critically analyze the epidemiology and prevention strategies related to diseases relevance, describe different immunological conception pathogen-specific immunity and the effect of describe the global burden of non-communities in low- and middle-income countries, recognize the global burden of occupation health and discuss recent advancements on different settings, describe the principles of health systems, the reforms and the key elements in internation define the main functions of a health system discuss health economics; types of economics of health systems, explain different approaches to financing a labelith system, describe the basics of health promotion, distinguish between intervention, prevention critically analyze the normative underpinning health policy, in the dynamics of developme define the following concepts and procuniversalism, targeting, human rights instru interpret the history and politics of developmed discuss the principles, objectives, ambit humanitarian work. communicable diseases in treatment, control and of international health pts that may underlie of vaccines, cable diseases, especially onal and environmental these health problems in trends in national health hal health policies, n, onomic evaluation and health care system, dvantages of a country's on and health promotion, ngs of political work, the ent cooperation, cesses: equity, equality, ments, ment cooperation, ions and limitations of Module content and objectives: The module provides students with basic knowled international, medical health care.
+The module i modules: 'International Health Fundamentals' and ' is divided into the sub-